 If you have more luggage than will fit in the overhead locker, it’s usually always cheaper to book it in online, at the time that you book your flight, rather than at the airport.

 Air Travel in Asia won’t stop growing

 According to this Forbes article, the Asia Pacific region now has the highest number of airline passengers of any region in the world, at over 1.5 billion annually (and rising!).
 The busiest airline route in the world is also in Asia, with Hong Kong to Taipei travelled by 5.4 million passengers in 2017.
-This is only expected to grow through 2019 and prices will continue to become more competitive as more budget airlines spring up.
+This is only expected to grow and prices will continue to become more competitive as more budget airlines spring up.

 For us backpackers… we no longer have to waste precious time and money or brave dangerous roads to get to those hard-to-reach ‘off the beaten track’ destinations.
 Of course, many eco-conscious travellers reject shorter-distance flights for ecological reasons.
 However, for most, 12-hour bus ride on mountain roads vs half an hour flight in relative comfort/safety has one very clear winner.

 And, while some may reminisce nostalgically at the ‘more adventurous days’ of rugged travel in Southeast Asia when the chicken bus was your only option, many travellers are celebrating the increase in cheap budget flights.

 Whatever you think, it’s clear that Asia’s budget airlines are in high demand by both locals and foreigners and are changing the face of travel across Asia.